SanderSass/FinalAssignment_JAVA3_NHL/startDocument.md

-# StartDocument for reset Java Finals application - Train station
+# StartDocument for Java Finals application resit - Train station

 Startdocument of: